Vegan. Meat balls. Life-changer.

 Place the walnuts on a baking sheet and toast until lightly golden and fragrant, about 6 minutes.
 Cool for about 5 minutes then chop coarsely by hand or in a food processor.
 Add the nuts to the spinach mixture.

 Add the cooked red quinoa to the spinach & nuts mixture, stir well to combine.
-Add the psyllium, chia, panko, and quinoa flakes.
+Add the psyllium, chia, panko.
 Stir to combine.

 In a small bowl combine the mustard, olive oil, and nut milk.
 Combine well with a fork or small whisk.
 Add to the quinoa & nut mixture stirring well.
 Taste and adjust salt and pepper to taste.
 Set aside for about 5 minutes while you heat your oil in a saute pan over medium heat.